Ranked! Every Premier League club by how ‘big’ they are

 No disrespect but Fulham feel like a small club.
 The homely, picturesque Craven Cottage stands in contrast to the shiny super-stadiums built by London neighbours Arsenal and (presumably one day) Tottenham.

 Yet this sleepy club has grown in stature, sparked by Mohamed Al-Fayed’s purchase in the 1990s.
 Since 2001, Fulham have spent 14 out of 18 seasons in the Premier League and reached a UEFA Cup final.
-This summer the club, now owned by billionaire Shahid Khan, spent £25m on Jean Michael Seri – a recent Barcelona target.
+This summer the Cottagers, now owned by billionaire Shahid Khan, spent £25m on Jean Michael Seri – an ex-Barcelona target.
 Not so snoozy now.

 14. Watford

-Watford are now viewed as a destination club for promising players, albeit ones who may then head to bigger things (see: Richarlison), and have gradually expanded Vicarage Road.
-Their yellow-and-black kit is increasingly becoming part of the Premier League furniture.
+Watford are now viewed as a destination club for promising players, albeit ones who may then head to bigger things (see: Richarlison).
+They’ve gradually expanded Vicarage Road, and their yellow-and-black kit is increasingly becoming part of the Premier League furniture.

 13. Wolves